 The main thing that you may need to teach seniors is the basics of interacting with a tablet.

 Tablets use touch screens, which are easy to understand.
-However, seniors do need to learn how to touch the screen to get the desired outcome and learn the impacts that their actions have on the device.
+However, seniors need to learn how to touch the screen to get the desired outcome and know the impacts their actions have on the device.

-Seniors often learn to use the touch screen relatively easily, but may sometimes find specific tasks challenging.
+Seniors often learn to use the touch screen relatively quickly but may sometimes find specific tasks challenging.

-For example, one elderly woman I know can use a tablet for a number of games without any assistance, but still has trouble unlocking the tablet.
+For example, one older woman I know can use a tablet for several games without any assistance but still has trouble unlocking the tablet.

 Likewise, you may find that you have to teach some concepts multiple times.